 What is PAC Tour? - PAC Tour (Pacific-Atlantic-Cycling Tour) was started in 1985 by cross country record holders Susan Notorangelo and Lon Haldeman to offer long distance cyclists the ultimate cycling vacation.
-Lon and Susan offer their expertice from over seventy transcontinentals making PAC Tour run as smooth as possible.
-The support staff are professional individuals including many former Race Across AMerica veterans.
+Lon and Susan offer their expertice from over seventy transcons making PAC Tour run smooth.

 What kind of cyclist rides PAC Tour? - The average PAC Tour rider is 50 years old, though past riders range from 14 to 78 years old.
 Most have been cycling seriously for at least three years riding over 5,000 miles per year.
 They are looking for adventure where good cycling is the apex of seeing America on a coast to coast bike ride.

-What is included in the price of each tour? - Motels, breakfast, lunch, all snackstops, beginning and ending banquets, gear shuttle, technical support, sag service, preparation guidelines, alumni newsletter, PAC Tour jersey, T-shirt, large gearbag and support from the most experienced long distance cycling staff in the world.
+What is included in the price of each tour? - Motels, breakfast, lunch, all snackstops, beginning and ending banquets, gear shuttle, technical support, sag service, preparation guidelines, E-newsletter, PAC Tour jersey, T-shirt, large gearbag and support from the most experienced long distance cycling staff in the world.

-How fast do PAC Tour riders travel? - The average PAC Tour rider averages 13-17 mph including reststops and sightseeing which means riding down the road at 16-20 mph.
+How fast do PAC Tour riders travel? - PAC Tour riders averages 14-18 mph including reststops and sightseeing which means riding down the road at 16-20 mph.